GuanceCloud/datakit/internal/export/doc/en/datakit-operator.md

 #### Usage {#datakit-operator-inject-lib-usage}

 1. On the target Kubernetes cluster, [download and install Datakit-Operator](datakit-operator.md#datakit-operator-overview-and-install).
-2. Add a specified Annotation in deployment, indicating the need to inject ddtrace files.
-Note that the Annotation needs to be added in the template.
-    - The key is `admission.datakit/%s-lib.version`, where `%s` needs to be replaced with the specified language.
-Currently supports `java`, `python` and `js`.
-    - The value is the specified version number.
-If left blank, the default image version of the environment variable will be used.
+1. Add a Annotation `admission.datakit/java-lib.version: ""` in deployment.

 #### Example {#datakit-operator-inject-lib-example}

-The following is an example of Deployment that injects `dd-js-lib` into all Pods created by Deployment:
+The following is an example of Deployment that injects `dd-java-lib` into all Pods created by Deployment:

 ```yaml
 apiVersion: apps/v1